Wat Den Sali Si Mueang Kaen: History

-The temple is formerly known as Wat Hri Bun Ruang (วัดหรีบุญเรือง).
+The temple is also known as Wat Hri Bun Ruang (วัดหรีบุญเรือง).
 Originally a small temple dating back over 500 years in a rural village, Wat Den Sali Si Mueang Kaen underwent a remarkable transformation into a grand spiritual complex in 1894 under the leadership of Kruba Thueang Natsilo (ครูบาเทือง นาถสีโล), a revered abbot from Saraphi district.
 However, the temple remained in poor condition until 1988, when it was eventually rebuilt with donations from the local community and Buddhists from across Thailand.

 Kruba Thueang Natsilo envisioned creating a sacred space that would draw visitors from across the globe.
 He spearheaded extensive restoration projects, expanding the temple and adorning it with intricate architectural details.
 Among the most notable features of Wat Ban Den is its collection of 12 stupas, each symbolizing a different zodiac sign.
 This distinctive characteristic has made the temple a renowned pilgrimage destination for those seeking spiritual blessings and good fortune.